On-Premise ERP, Cloud ERP, Hybrid ERP

 - A real-time global view of data that can enable companies to address concerns proactively and drive improvements

 - Financial compliance with regulatory standards and reduces risk

-- Automation in core business processes such as lead-to-cash, order-to-fulfilment, and procure-to-pay processes
+- Automation in core business processes such as lead-to-cash, order-to-fulfillment, and procure-to-pay processes

-- Enhancement in customer service by providing a single source for billing and relationship tracking.
+- Enhancement of customer service by providing a single source for billing and relationship tracking.